Xeltalliv/ScratchTools/README.md

 Many tools from this respository are availible through github-pages.

-Not related to another more popular thing with the same name.
+Not related to a different thing made by different people which has the same repository name.
-When I made this, I didn't know that existed.
-Now I can't rename this repo because there are too many links to it.
+Even though I'd like to, I can't rename this repo because there are too many links to it's GH pages.

 ---